KMurphs/labview-client-for-micropython/README.md

 ## Getting Started

 To get started, one needs some hardware running micropython.
-MicroPython requires minimum 128K of Flash, 8K of RAM so not all arduino board support it.
+MicroPython requires a minimum 128K of Flash, 8K of RAM so not all arduino boards will support it (Officially [256k of code space and 16k of RAM](https://www.micropython.org/)).
 However, the [official github page](https://github.com/micropython/micropython) lists a few boards that will run micropython.

-The PyBoard is the official board, but one can use the popular ``ESP32`` or the ``ESP8266``.
+The [PyBoard](https://github.com/micropython/pyboard) (running on a STM32F405xxxx) is the official board, but, alternatively, one can use the popular ``ESP32`` or the ``ESP8266`` as well.

-Once Micropython is installed on your hardware, you can test that everything is working by opening a Serial Communication Session using [Putty](https://www.putty.org/) on hte comport used by your board.
+Once Micropython is installed on your hardware, you can test that everything is working by opening a Serial Communication Session using [Putty](https://www.putty.org/) on the comport used by your board.

 The same operation can be reproduced using this library by calling ``Initialize.vi`` first, then ``SendCommand.vi`` and ``UploadScript.vi`` as necessary.